‘Basketball Wives’ Alum Draya Michelle Flaunts Bombshell Curves In Skintight Hot-Pink Mini Dress On Instagram

-Draya Michele may have said goodbye to reality TV but she hasn’t stepped away from the spotlight.
+Draya Michele may have said goodbye to reality TV, but she hasn’t stepped away from the spotlight.

-The former Basketball Wives Los Angeles star with 7.6 million followers on Instagram has become known for driving them wild with photos that show off her bombshell curves and her post on Thursday was no different.
+The former Basketball Wives Los Angeles star is known for driving her 7.6 million Instagram followers wild with photos that show off her bombshell curves, and her post Thursday was no different.

 In the snap, Draya is rocking a skintight hot-pink mini dress with a cold-shoulder neckline.
-As the caption indicates, the garment is from her new collaboration with Superdown.
-According to the brand’s website, the design is called the “Icing On The Cake” dress and retails for $82.
-The reason why it looks sparkly in Draya’s Instagram post is that the fabric is covered in sequins.
+As the caption indicates, the garment is from her new collaboration with retailer Superdown.
+According to the brand’s website, the dress is called “Icing On The Cake” and retails for $82.
+The sequins give the dress its sparkly look.

-It looks like the design is a hit with her fans since they raved over it in the comments section of her post.
+The rave reviews from fans flooded the comments section of her post.

 “This is soooo cute babe,” one fan wrote.